Skip to content

 Governor’s Nursing Home Proposal Fails to Address Poverty Wages and Staffing

-Governor Ned Lamont’s economic proposal in a recent letter to the Union from OPM Secretary Melissa McCaw clearly falls short of the allocation of resources necessary to both lift nursing
+Governor Ned Lamont’s economic proposal in a recent letter to the Union from OPM Secretary Melissa McCaw clearly falls short … Continue reading Governor’s Nursing Home Proposal Fails to Address Poverty Wages and Staffing

 Long Term Care